Phil King (American football): NFL

 King was selected in the first round of the 1958 NFL Draft with the No. 12 pick overall by The New York Giants.
 In the 1958 season, King was selected as the NFL Rookie of the Year while rushing for 316 yards (83 attempts), 134 yards receiving (11 receptions) and one rushing touchdown.
 King was a back-up to Frank Gifford.
 While with the Giants the team made it to the NFL Championship game with the Baltimore Colts.
-Considered "The Greatest Game Played" the Colts defeated the Giants 23-17 in sudden death overtime.
+Considered "The Greatest Game Played" the Colts defeated the Giants 23–17 in sudden death overtime.
 He also played in the NFL Championship games with the Giants in 1959 (Colts 31 Giants 16), 1961 (Packers 37 Giants 0), 1962 (Packers 16 Giants 7) and 1963 (Bears 14 Giants 10).
 In the 1963 NFL championship game, King played against former Vanderbilt quarterback Bill Wade who scored the Bears only two touchdowns in the Chicago victory.
 King finished his NFL career with Pittsburgh (1964) and Minnesota (1965–66).
 His NFL career totals include 103 games, 2,192 yards (569 carries, 3.9 avg.), 16 touchdowns (seven rushing) with his longest run from scrimmage 50 yards.
 King was inducted into the Tennessee Sports Hall of Fame in 1976.

 Death

 January 20, 1973, Page 22 The New York Times wrote:

 "Phil King, a running back for the New York Giants during their glory years from 1958 through 1963 when the team won five Eastern Division titles in the National Football League, died in Memphis Thursday (January 18, 1973) of what was reported as an accidental gunshot wound in the head.
 The police said the 36‐year‐old King, a salesman from Nashville, died when a .38‐caliber pistol discharged while he was handling it.
 He was rushed to a hospital after being found in a Memphis motel room.
 He had been shot above the right ear.

 King worked for a company in New Jersey, but living in Nashville at the time of his death.
-King is buried at Woodlawn Memorial Park and Mausoleum in Nashville TN.
+King is buried at Woodlawn Memorial Park and Mausoleum in Nashville Tennessee.

 The Tennessean sports writer John Bibb wrote at the time of King's death:

 "I'll leave the stories of Phil King's football accomplishments to the record books and the newspaper files.
 They are in abundance, detailing a career of successes from high school and college right on through the professional game.

 "There is another Phil King story you should know.
 It has nothing to do with the crowded stadiums in which he played.
 It has nothing to do with the delightful easy-going way he had of making a friend laugh, even at an old story.

 "It has nothing to do with the way he put his words together to mesmerize an audience when he explained the virtues of college athletics, 'and what my scholarship meant to me.'
 It has to do instead with a guy who was never too busy to overlook a chance to help somebody.